Theo Walcott

-Theo James Walcott (born 16 March 1989) is an English professional footballer who plays as a forward for Southampton and previously for the English national team.
+Theo James Walcott (born 16 March 1989) is an English former professional footballer who played as a winger and a striker.
+He represented England at the 2006 World Cup and Euro 2012 and won 47 caps, scoring eight goals.
+Walcott currently appears as a club ambassador for Arsenal and as a contributor for Sky Sports.

 Walcott is a product of the Southampton Academy and started his career with Southampton before joining Arsenal for £5 million in 2006.
 His speedy pace and ball crossing led his manager Arsène Wenger to deploy him on the wing for most of his career.
-Walcott has been played as a striker since the 2012–13 season when he was Arsenal's top scorer, and he has scored more than 100 goals for the club.
+Walcott played as a striker from the 2012–13 season when he was Arsenal's top scorer, and he has scored more than 100 goals for the club.

 On 30 May 2006, Walcott became England's youngest-ever senior football player, aged 17 years and 75 days.
 In December, he received the BBC Young Sports Personality of the Year award.
 On 6 September 2008, he made his first competitive start in a World Cup qualifier against Andorra, and in the following match against Croatia on 10 September he opened his senior international goals tally and became the youngest player in history to score a hat-trick for England.
-He represented England at the 2006 World Cup and Euro 2012 and has 47 caps, scoring eight goals.

 Early life

 Walcott was born to a black British Jamaican father and a white English mother.
+He was born in Stanmore, London, but grew up in Compton, Berkshire.
+He attended Compton Church of England Primary School and The Downs School.
 He grew up as a Liverpool fan due to his father's support of Liverpool.
 When Chelsea asked him to be a ball boy, he used the opportunity to meet his Liverpool idols:"I was playing in a tournament for Swindon when Southampton and Chelsea showed an interest.
 Chelsea invited me to be a ball-boy for a match against Liverpool and it was fantastic to meet my heroes Michael Owen and Robbie Fowler.
 I was a Liverpool fan simply because my dad followed them.
 Unfortunately I wasn't born when the team had their golden era, but I enjoyed watching the likes of Michael Owen, Robbie Fowler and Steve McManaman when I was growing up.
 When Liverpool won the Champions League last year, I went mad.
 I was shouting so loud I think I woke up the entire village where I live!"

 Club career

 Early career

-Walcott was born in Stanmore, London, but grew up in Compton, Berkshire.
-He attended Compton Church of England Primary School and The Downs School, playing football for the local village team and later for Newbury.
-Walcott scored more than 100 goals in his one and only season for Newbury, before leaving there for Swindon Town.
+As a child Walcott started playing football for his local village team and later for nearby Newbury.
+He scored more than 100 goals in his one and only season for Newbury, before leaving there for Swindon Town.
 He spent only six months there before leaving for Southampton after he rejected a chance to join Chelsea.
 Nike agreed to a sponsorship deal with Walcott when he was fourteen years old.